Get Help with Medicaid Renewal

 • This links their Gateway account to your Gateway account.

-Once the Authorized Representative has been added, that person can assist you with your renewal of eligibility, and other ongoing communications with the Georgia Department of Human Services.
+• Once the Authorized Representative has been added that person can assist you with your renewal and other ongoing communications with the Georgia Department of Human Services.

-NOTE: Even if someone has your medical or legal power of attorney, they still have to become an Authorized Representative in order to be allowed access to help you with your Medicaid redetermination.
+NOTE: Even if someone has your medical or legal power of attorney, they still have to become an Authorized Representative in order to be allowed access to help you with your Medicaid renewal.

-Once your Medicaid redetermination window has begun, follow the instructions listed in the notification letter or email you received.
-It’s important to submit your documents as soon as you can to help avoid a potential gap in your coverage.
+Once your Medicaid annual renewal window has begun, follow the instructions listed in the notification letter or email you received.
+It’s important to submit your renewal form and any requested documents as soon as you can to help avoid a potential gap in your coverage.

-Once your redetermination window has begun, you have several options for completing your redetermination:
+Once your renewal window has begun, you have several options for completing your renewal application:

 • The fastest way is to visit gateway.ga.gov.